ManageIQ/manageiq-documentation/scripting_actions/_topics/chap_automation_model.md

 ### Methods

-Methods are pieces of code associated with a class or object to perform a task. {{ site.data.product.title }} allows for Ruby methods or backing a method using an Ansible playbook.
+Methods are pieces of code associated with a class or object to perform a task. {{ site.data.product.title_short }} allows for Ruby methods or backing a method using an Ansible playbook.
 You can create your own methods or use relationships to link to pre-existing ones.

-{{ site.data.product.title }} ships with a core set of Ruby gems used by the
+{{ site.data.product.title_short }} ships with a core set of Ruby gems used by the
-{{ site.data.product.title }} Rails Application.
+{{ site.data.product.title_short }} Rails Application.
 The Ruby gems in this set are subject to change.
 If you are calling gems using Automate that are no longer in this release, you can install them by using the `gem install` command.